 We are following the health and safety guidelines developed by the Centers for Disease Control and Prevention, the state of Michigan, our University of Michigan colleagues and our own experts to ensure a safe campus environment for our students, faculty and staff.
 We’re implementing safety protocols including the wearing of masks, maintaining social distance, practicing good personal hygiene, and advising everyone to stay home if sick.
 We will remain flexible and update/add to these based on new guidance.
 See more details in the Campus Health & Safety Measures area of the website.

-The university is also identifying ways to assist students with financial challenges due to the coronavirus.
-The Coronavirus Aid, Relief and Economic Security (CARES) Act, provides financial assistance to those who have been adversely impacted by the disruption of campus operations caused by the COVID-19/Coronavirus crisis.
-All students are eligible if they have a valid FAFSA (there is still time to file) and were enrolled in a program that met on-campus prior to the transition to remote delivery due to COVID-19.
+The university is also identifying ways to assist students with financial challenges due to the pandemic.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act provides financial assistance to those who have been adversely impacted by the disruption of campus operations caused by the COVID-19/coronavirus crisis.
+All currently enrolled students are eligible if they have a valid FAFSA on file.
 Eligible students should complete the application for COVID-19 emergency assistance.
+Note, priority will be given for those who have not received CARES funding in a previous semester.
 Under these guidelines, international students and students enrolled exclusively in an online program are not eligible to receive funding but can still apply to our Student Immediate Relief Fund.

 Coronavirus: What you Need to Know (FAQ)